 Typically we're looking for a little more meaningful connection with our volunteers and rarely accept stays under 2 weeks.

 In the past we've accepted help for our farm

 Wouter is a CSA organic vegetable farmer coming from Belgium and Elyse is vet from Tasmania

-We have three young children (five, four and 10 months).
+We have three young children (Seven, six and three).
 We are looking for some help around the place and obviously

 we like good company